ruggeri/tech-notes/programming-languages/rust/the-rust-programming-language-notes.md

 It looks like the syntax is `Box<dyn MyTrait>`.
 The `dyn` is presumably for "dynamic."

+You can pass `&dyn Trait`, which is a "fat pointer": a pointer to an itable and a pointer to a value.
+Of course, the reference can't outlive the underlying value.
+You can also use `Box<dyn Trait>`: this is *also* a fat pointer (*not* a pointer to a pair of pointers).
+It felt odd that `dyn Trait` is not *itself* a fat pointer, but that would suggest that `&dyn Trait` would be a pointer to a fat pointer... `Box<dyn Trait>` is a special version of `Box`, and it stores the fat pointer (both pointers) on the stack.

+Note: sometimes we want to `Box` values that contain references.
+This can be valid if we ensure `Box` lives no longer than the references.
+We can ensure this like so: `Box<&'a Type>` or `Box<Type<'a>>`.
+But with traits, we don't know whether the trait implementor contains refs!
+So it's not a natural template parameter to the trait.
+Thus we write `Box<dyn Trait + 'a>` to say that the underlying value contains references that might not live longer than `'a`.

+If the value has references that are `'static`, we might right `Box<dyn Trait + 'static>` in that case.

 ## Patterns and Matching

 Places pattern matching happens: